 Configuring Cisco MDS 9000 Series Switches (CS-DCMDS) V2.0

-The average salary for Cisco Certified Network Engineer is $77,484 per year.
+A Cisco Certified Network Engineer makes an average salary of $77,484 per year.

-- Describe the MDS 9000 Series switch platform, Cisco NX-OS, and the features of Cisco Prime DCNM.
+Explain the MDS 9000 Series switch platform, Cisco NX-OS, and the characteristics associated with Cisco Prime DCNM.

-- Explain the techniques and information that will enable you to perform the initial software configuration of a Cisco MDS 9000 Series switch, upgrade the system software, and enable licensing.
+Discuss the concepts and techniques that will help the students perform the initial software configuration of a Cisco MDS 9000 Series switch, carry the system software upgrade, and enable the licensing system.

-- Describe and configure intelligent SAN fabric services on specific Cisco MDS 9000 Series switches and the software resources that are provided.
+Explain and perform the configuration of smart SAN fabric services on exclusive Cisco MDS 9000 Series switches along with the tools that are available.

-- Describe the FCoE protocol and the use of FCoE modules on the Cisco MDS 9500 Series Multilayer Director and Cisco MDS 9700 Series Multilayer Director as a Fibre Channel forwarder in a single-hop and multihop design.
+Understand and explain the FCoE protocol and the incorporation of FCoE modules on the Cisco MDS 9500 Series Multilayer Director and Cisco MDS 9700 Series Multilayer Director as a Fibre Channel forwarder within a single-hop and multihop design.

-- Describe the process of configuring security features on Cisco MDS 9000 Series switches to prevent unauthorized access, intrusion, and data theft, and to preserve data integrity in an enterprise SAN environment.
+Explain the procedure of implementing the configuration of security features on Cisco MDS 9000 Series switches in order to secure the system from unauthorized access, intrusion, and data theft, and to protect the data integrity in an enterprise SAN environment.

-- Describe the steps for basic FCIP configuration, high availability implementation, and achieving a fault tolerant SAN extension using the IVR feature.
+Understand the steps used for the fundamental FCIP configuration, high availability implementation, and accomplishing a fault tolerant SAN extension through the IVR feature.

-- Basic understanding of data storage hardware components and protocols, including SCSI and Fibre Channel
+A fundamental understanding of data storage hardware components and protocols such as SCSI and Fibre Channel